 When she was applying to grad school, Erin knew that she wanted to continue studying planets.
 In undergrad she only had opportunities for studying black holes, so she made sure to apply to places that offered many opportunities for the study of planets.
 While she looked at Michigan, she noticed that the University had been hiring more faculty in exoplanets and that the department was really trying to expand their program.

 Her advice to future astronomy students: When it comes to grad school, Erin admits that it is a big challenge.
-She sometimes feels some Imposter Syndrome and begins to doubt her capability to do science.
+She sometimes felt some Imposter Syndrome and doubted her capability to do science.
 Her advice to future students is quite simple: use your time wisely and don’t lose confidence in your abilities.

 “Grad school is a big challenge,” said Erin.
 “There is always so much going on so time management can be difficult.
 Being confident in your own work is a challenge and is something that a lot of people face.”